GSA/digitalgov.gov/content/post/2015-11-17-how-to-use-remote-data-strategically-in-ux.md

 date: 2015-11-17 1:00:55 -0400
 title: 'How to Use Remote Data Strategically in UX'
-summary: 'One of the challenges UX practitioners can face is how to communicate much of the data that’sout there.
+summary: 'One of the challenges UX practitioners can face is how to communicate much of the data that’s out there.
 The key word is &ldquo;communicate.&rdquo; Since many of us are used to qualitative findings, making the jump to &ldquo;hard data&rdquo; can be a challenge.
 There are tools out there that make this easier, but we still'
 authors: [justin-dopke]
 categories:
   - Monthly Theme